zuozhenggh/learning-library/data-management-library/goldengate/goldengate-microservices/ha-dr/ha-dr.md

 ## Acknowledgements
 * **Author** - Madhu Kumar S., Data Integration, December 2020
 * **Contributors** - Brian Elliott, Meghana Banka, Rene Fontcha
-- **Last Updated By/Date** - Rene Fontcha, LiveLabs Platform Lead, NA Technology, December 2020
+- **Last Updated By/Date** - Rene Fontcha, LiveLabs Platform Lead, NA Technology, January 2021

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.